Independent software guides, verified deal paths, and buyer-safe checkout notes.

 Does Chatbase have a free plan?

-Which Chatbase plan should I compare first?
+Which Chatbase plan should a small team check first?

 Next steps